MathewHDYT/OneShare/_docs/notes/cybersecurity/yara.md

 ### Meaning:

 `YARA` is a multi-platform tool for matching patterns of interest in files, to achieve that purpose [Yara rules](https://github.com/InQuest/awesome-yara) are utilized.
-Is is most often used to perform research on malware families and identify malware with similar patterns.
+Is most often used to perform research on malware families and identify malware with similar patterns.
-It can help in categorizing malware in different malware families, and can also be used as a dection aid for malware analysis.
+It can help in categorizing malware in different malware families, and can also be used as a detection aid for malware analysis.

 ### Yara rules: